top of page

 • 4 min read

-Ragdoll cats showcase a stunning variation of colours and patterns, which can be overwhelming for those, looking to purchase a Ragdoll kitten or for new owners trying to understand their new furry friend.
+Ragdoll cats showcase a stunning variation of colours and patterns.
+This can be overwhelming for those looking to purchase a Ragdoll kitten or for new owners trying to understand their furry friends.
 To help you navigate this colourful world, we’ve created a simple yet comprehensive guide to the most popular Ragdoll colours and patterns.

 Understanding Ragdoll Colours

-First and foremost, Ragdolls are a colour-pointed breed, meaning they have a point gene that reacts to temperature they are exposed to.
-This results in a lighter body with darker extremities, such as the face, ears, paws, and tail.
-Interestingly, Ragdoll kittens are born completely white, and as they grow, their points darken due to exposure to cooler temperatures.
+Ragdolls are a colour-pointed breed.
+This means they have a point gene that reacts to the temperature they are exposed to.
+As a result, they have a lighter body with darker extremities, such as the face, ears, paws, and tail.
+Interestingly, Ragdoll kittens are born completely white.
+As they grow, their points darken due to exposure to cooler temperatures.

-Here’s a comparison between a newborn kitten and a 15-weeks-old kitten:
+Here is a comparison between a newborn kitten and a 15-week-old kitten:

 ree